-The reporting of the cost of employer-sponsored group health coverage is mandatory for the year 2017 for all employers under the Affordable Care Act, for informational purposes.
+The reporting of the cost of employer-sponsored group health coverage is mandatory for the year 2018 for all employers under the Affordable Care Act.
 It is reported on the Form W-2 in Box 12 using Code DD (full premium payment).
-There is no transition relief in 2017 for health care benefit reporting, please see the Affordable Care Act Section.

 QUALIFIED SMALL EMPLOYER HEALTH REIMBURSEMENT ARRANGEMENT (QSEHRA)

-A new box 12 Code FF has been added to report the total amount of permitted benefits under a QSEHRA.
-QSEHRAS allow eligible employers to pay or reimburse medical care expenses of eligible employees after employees provide proof of coverage.
-Reimbursements are capped at $4,950, ($10,000 if also providing for family members), before indexing for inflation.
+Use box 12 Code FF to report the total amount of permitted benefits under a QSEHRA.
+A QSEHRA allows eligible employers to pay or reimburse medical care expenses of eligible employees after employees provide proof of coverage.
+Reimbursements are capped at $5,050 ($10,250 if also providing for family members), before indexing for inflation.